Methods for Population Adjustment with Limited Access to Individual Patient Data: A Review and Simulation Study: Simulation Study

-The number of subjects in the $BC$ trial is 600, under a 1:1 active treatment vs. control allocation ratio.
-For this trial, the individual-level covariates and outcomes are aggregated to obtain summaries.
+The number of subjects in the $BC$ trial is 600, under a 1:1 active treatment vs.~control allocation ratio.
+This sample size corresponds to that of a reasonably large Phase III RCT \cite{stanley2007design}.
+Different values are not explored as preliminary results showed that these drive performance less than the number of subjects in the $AC$ trial.
+While the number of subjects in $BC$ contributes to sampling variability, the reweighting or regressions are performed in the $AC$ patient-level data.
+For the $BC$ trial, the individual-level covariates and outcomes are aggregated to obtain summaries.
 The continuous covariates are summarized as means --- these would typically be available to the analyst in the published study as a table of baseline characteristics.
-The marginal $B$ vs. $C$ treatment effect and its variance are estimated through a Cox proportional hazards regression of outcome on treatment.
+The marginal $B$ vs.~$C$ treatment effect and its variance are estimated through a Cox proportional hazards regression of outcome on treatment.
 These estimates make up the only information on aggregate outcomes available to the analyst.

 The simulation study examines five factors in a fully factorial arrangement with $3 \times 3 \times 3 \times 2 \times 3 = 162$ scenarios to explore the interaction between factors.
 The simulation scenarios are defined by varying the values of the following parameters, which are inspired by applications of MAIC and STC in NICE technology appraisals: